 The .300 Savage for a long time has been a rifle that is often overshadowed by better-known brands and calibers.
-However, for reliability, durability, and capability, it is a weapon that is hard to beat for deer and other big game hunting.
+However, for reliability, durability, and capability, with a scope mounted on it, is a weapon that is hard to beat for deer and other big game hunting.

 The rifle is built as a lever action, and the lever is well contoured to the grip, making it comfortable to hold or cock.
 The lever itself is easy to use, and the ejection of casings and reloading of the chamber is smooth, easy, and quick.